glenbot/dotjs-ubuntu/README.markdown

 For the patient reboot and enjoy!

-## Chromium vs Google Chrome
+Then drag builds/dotjs.crx to your favorite

-Multiple Chromes installed?
-Drag builds/dotjs.crx to whichever is your favorite.
+Google Chrome.

 ## Uninstall